JanDuinkerken/FridgeAPI/README.md

 The app can also be run with python using the method described below (not recommended).
 ## Python

-To run the development server install the dependencies and, in db.py, change
+To run the development server install the dependencies and, in db.py, change:

 `app.config['MYSQL_DATABASE_HOST'] = 'db'` for `app.config['MYSQL_DATABASE_HOST'] = 'locahost'`